TravelSizedLions/kleptool-package-manager/README.md

 ## Common Questions and Concerns

+### Privacy
+Klep is an AI driven tool, but not in the way you think.
+Klep does not use large language models such as OpenAI.
+Rather, Klep uses its own smale-scale neural net models local to your machine, and can only see and learn from the dependencies you have cached in its (again local) database.
+Think of Klep's AI component as a handshake between Klep's CLI and a statistical model to help you resolve dependencies faster and more safely.

+However, Klep is also *opt-in* community driven.
+Your map of resolved dependencies can be shared with others on our public database of dependency maps if you so choose.
+This map includes metadata about versions, commit dates, and and high level properties for repositories you depend on, not details of implementation or parts of your local model.

+We're not here to spy on you.
+We're here to solve the dependency resolution problem in the same spirit as widespread open-source tools like git solved version control.

 ### Operational Complexity

 Klep as a tool was designed with the both the little-guy and the professional team in mind.

 For small to mid-sized projects, Klep recommends publishing builds and artifacts as commits to dedicated git repositories separate from the source code of the project ([see why](#TODO))

 For teams wishing to adopt Klep who already have a number of existing repositories, we've got you covered.
 Klep is designed to translate and interpret package manifests from pre-existing tools like yarn, npm, pip, and cargo.
-This means that for many teams, you can start managing new repositories using klep and retain interoperability with existing repositories with no additional effort.
+This means that for many teams, you can start managing new repositories using klep and retain interoperability with existing repositories, no additional effort required.
 See our [table of supported manifest files]() to see if klep's a good fit.

-### Security and Compliance
+#### A note on Security Tools and Regulatory Compliance

 For larger companies, artifact stores like Artifactory and GitHub Packages aren't just about storage—they provide access control, audit logs, vulnerability scanning, and compliance features that are critical for many organizations.
 While Klep recommends publishing artifacts and builds in a separate, sister git remote repository for smaller projects, organizations with strict requirements may still wish to use dedicated artifact storage services.

 As it stands, any system designed to scan source repositories for vulnerabilities such as Snyk and Semgrep are compatible with Klep projects out of the box.
 And of course, Klep itself isn't designed to replace CDNs or artifact stores.
 On the contrary, its goal is to work seemlessly with whatever package sources it may need to in order to give developers a unified package management experience across their areas of ownership.

+### Discoverability

+Klep is meant to be familiar out of the box.
+There's no cute or fancy jargon baked into the CLI's commandset.

+If you want to add a dependency? `klep add`

+If it's a developer dependency? `klep add -D, --dev`

+If you want to install or cleanly reinstall your dependencies? `klep install` or `klep reinstall`

+If you want to blow the cache or reset the AI model? `klep cache clear`

+Etc.

+And of course, we provide thorough `-h, --help` documentation and provide even more in depth help through our [online docs](#TODO).

 ### "X or Y Tool Already Lets you install packages from git!"

 Within their ecosystem, sure.
 But cross-ecosystem?

 Tools like cargo can indeed resolve dependencies sourced from public or private repositories outside of the dedicated [crates.io](crates.io) public package source.
 But they do so by assuming that the dependency you're looking for is a part of their ecosystem.
 Cargo will search for a cargo.toml and NPM will look for a package.json, but neither can look for the other, nor any other packaging system.
+On top of this, if you'd like to publish your code for others more conveniently, tools like NPM and Cargo have strict requirements for allowing packages to be published on their list of publicly available packages.

 Like these tools Klep supports reading from its own manifest file and resolving subdependencies, but if needed, it can be configured with plugins to translate npm, yarn, rust, and other manifest and lock files.
 This means you're not limited to installing the dependencies available to a single ecosystem, and if the dependencies for a project have already been resolved a certain way, Klep will leverage that, providing even more stability and speed.

+And unlike these tools, ***there's no global public list of repositories, and no need for tool specific setup to access private ones.
+If you have the permissions to clone it, Klep can access it.***

+Therefore, there are no hard requirements to get your code published.
+However, we still highly recommend using best practices when it comes to verifying, versioning, and distributing your code.

-### Migration and Adoption
+### Migration

-Klep's core principle is not to force people into a single ecosystem or standard, but support those that do.
-It aims to provide layers of backwards compatibility and hackability on top of existing package management systems like npm, pip, and cargo while paving the way forward to a future where language specific package managers are no longer a necessity.
+Klep's core principle is not to force people into a single ecosystem or standard, but support those that do adhere existing standards.
+Part of our aim is to provide layers of backwards compatibility and hackability on top of existing package management systems like npm, pip, and cargo while paving the way forward to a future where language specific package managers are no longer a necessity.

+In the future, we have plans to support a `migrate` command, which will be designed to take an existing manifest file and lockfile from other package managers and construct the equivalent Klep configuration.

 ### Performance and Scalability

-Klep is a tool written as a hybrid of Rust and Node-based Typescript, interfacing through Web Assembly.
+Klep is a tool written as a hybrid of Rust and Node-based Typescript interfacing through Web Assembly.
 This allows us to leverage the raw speed and safety of Rust where it matters, and where it doesn't, instead take advantage of Typescript's ease of development and convenient CLI building and Database toolsets to get new features to you faster.

 Both languages were designed with scalability and robust architecture in mind, but as some might guess, is a somewhat unorthodox setup that means managing the dependencies of two languages at once.

-But giving developers the freedom to explore niche, highly personalized project structures is exactly what Klep was designed to do, and as such, Klep adheres to the practice of [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food).
-In other words, Klep manages its own dual-language dependencies with Klep.
+However giving developers the freedom to explore niche, highly personalized project structures is exactly what Klep was designed to do, and as such, Klep adheres to the practice of [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food).
+In other words, Klep manages its own dual-language dependencies with itself.

 We believe this practice incentivizes us to prioritize features and fixes in a way that are actually useful for the wider development community.

+### Configurability and Extendability

+Klep is designed to be configurable and extendable.
+If you need to write a plugin to handle backwards compatibility with a less common package managers, we support that.

+If you need to patch dependencies or run certain scripts before or after dependency resolution, we support that.

-### Community and Ecosystem Fit
+### Community and Ecosystem

-This tool is designed to live happily alongside existing language-specific package managers and workflows, but it's meant to be especially valuable for polyglot projects, niche languages, or environments where standard tooling falls short and needs more customized solutions.
+This tool is designed to live happily alongside existing language-specific package managers and workflows, but it's meant to be especially valuable for polyglot projects, niche languages, or environments where standard tooling falls short and needs less opinionated solutions.

 *If you have additional concerns or use cases, please open an issue or contribute to the discussion!
 The goal is to build a tool that's genuinely useful for the community, and that means listening to feedback from all corners of the software galaxy.*